-Fearing another lawsuit, the Missouri School Boards Association used a consulting firm to conduct an adequacy study of school spending.
+Fearing another lawsuit, the Missouri School Boards Association used a consulting firm to conduct a school funding adequacy study.
 It found large spending shortfalls and the legislature responded with Senate Bill 287 of 2005.
 This created a new funding formula that used the operating spending per student from 113 successful schools to determine the state's target spending per student.
 This new formula did not stop a 2004 lawsuit from being reactivated and going to trial in the first months of 2007.
-The Committee for Educational Equality sued the state, claiming they violated the constitution through "disparities, inadequacies and inequalities of the school funding formula" (Podgursky, Smith, and Springer 2008).
+The Committee for Educational Equality sued the state, claiming it violated the constitution through "disparities, inadequacies and inequalities of the school funding formula" (Podgursky, Smith, and Springer 2008).
 In 2009, the Missouri Supreme Court ruled against more than half of the state's school districts when it denied the plaintiff's claim that the school funding formula was unconstitutional (SchoolFunding.Info).

-Missouri lawmakers considered legislation in 2019 to address the state's longstanding tax incentive war with neighboring Kansas.
-The Kansas City Metro Area that spans the border between the two states has been the epicenter of a fierce bidding war for business since around 2009 (Hamilton 2019).
+The Kansas City Metro Area that spans the border between Kansas and Missouri has been the epicenter of a fierce bidding war for business since around 2009 (Hamilton 2019).
 According to the Hall Family Foundation (2019), Missouri has awarded \$151 million in incentives over the last 10 years to lure businesses across the border from Johnson and Wyandotte Counties in Kansas, and Kansas has spent \$184 million luring businesses over from Jackson County.
 Kansas has netted 1,200 jobs in the process.
-SB 182 would prohibit the use of tax incentives by border counties for businesses relocating over the border from Kansas.
-Like similar legislation passed in 2014 (which expired two years later), the ban on incentives would take effect only if Kansas were to enact comparable legislation.
-Meanwhile, Kansas City, Missouri residents defeated a local ballot measure on June 18, 2019 that would have capped property tax incentives at 50 percent of property tax liability (Ordinance 180928).
+In June 2019, Missouri signed into law Senate Bill 182, prohibiting the use of tax incentives by border counties for businesses relocating over the border from Kansas, which would take effect only if Kansas were to enact comparable legislation.
+Kansas Governor Laura Kelly signed Executive Order No. 19-09 implementing a similar measure on August 2, 2019, and Kansas City, Missouri passed Ordinance No. 190793 on January 30, 2020, putting an end to the bidding war.